 If you have struggled with some of the symptoms noted here, then you may be experiencing a Depressive Disorder.
 The good news is that depression is also one of the most understood and researched mental health concern.
 This means that we know a lot about how to treat depression.
 The most recommended treatment at this time is Cognitive Behavioral Therapy also called “CBT” for short.
 This type of therapy teaches you to identify unhelpful thought patterns, challenge them, and change them into thoughts and beliefs that are healthy and helpful.
 With CBT you also learn many coping skills that provide the practice daily things that you can do to decrease symptoms of depression and change patterns of behavior that might worsen depression symptoms.

-I am trained and experienced in offering CBT and would love to talk with you about how this type of treatment may help you reach your health goals.
-Contact me today for more information.
+We are trained and experienced in offering CBT as well as other evidence based treatments for depression including Interpersonal Process Therapy and would love to talk with you about how this type of treatment may help you reach your health goals.
+Contact us today for more information.